Grassfarming

 Jerky needs no refrigeration and can be easily tucked into a pocket, purse,

 or lunch bag to provide a satisfying, high-protein snack.
-When the jerky
+When the jerky is

-nutritional value and no questionable additives.
+value and no questionable additives.

 If you're purchasing grassfed meat in quantity, consider

 making your own jerky.
-Be aware, however, that most traditional recipes
+Be aware, however, that most traditional recipes do

-solve the problem, food scientists from Colorado State University Cooperative
+other pathogenic organisms.
+To solve the problem, food scientists from Colorado

-Extension developed three different recipes for making safe jerky at home.
+State University Cooperative Extension developed three different recipes for

+making safe jerky at home.
 You'll find the recipes on line at SafeFood

 Rapid Response Network.

 No time to make jerky?
-Order it ready made from one
+Order it ready made from one of

-browser to search in the page for the word "jerky.")
+search in the page for the word "jerky.")

-them grass, not grease!
+Feed them grass, not grease!

-In yet another short-sighted experiment, researchers
+In yet another short-sighted experiment, researchers at

-levels of their meat.
-Although grease will indeed enhance CLA levels,
+meat.
+Although grease will indeed enhance CLA levels, it cannot compete with

-it cannot compete with grass when the total nutritional value of the meat
+grass when the total nutritional value of the meat is taken into consideration.

-is taken into consideration.
-Meat from cattle raised on grass and legumes
+Meat from cattle raised on grass and legumes is not only five times higher

-is not only five times higher in CLA than meat from feedlot cattle, it
+in CLA than meat from feedlot cattle, it is also higher in vitamin E, beta

-restaurant grease is high in a type of fat called "linoleic acid"
+of fat called "linoleic acid"

 or LA that is known to stimulate tumor growth.

-Although grease-fed cattle will have more of the cancer-fighting CLA,
+Although grease-fed cattle will have more of the cancer-fighting CLA, they

-canceling out the anticipated benefits.
+out the anticipated benefits.

 Comments: As long as researchers

-focus on artificial ways to raise CLA levels
+focus on artificial ways to raise CLA levels in

-and the indiscriminate use of growth promoting hormones and antibiotics.
+use of growth promoting hormones and antibiotics.

 Grassfed bison —